When asked why he robbed banks, Willie Sutton famously replied, ‘That’s where the money is.”

 Talk to the right people

-You can run on all day about your pig chow, but if the ads are only seen by people who live in large cities, your sales will be dismal.
-Same with trying to convince a web developer to buy heavy duty shipping supplies and packaging.
-Wrong audience.
+You can run ads on TV on all day about your pig chow, but if the ads are only seen by people who live in large cities, your sales will be dismal.
+The same thing will happen if you try to convince a web developer to buy heavy duty shipping supplies and packaging.
+Wrong audience=lousy results.

 Know your tribe